Teaching

 Current Teaching at Northwestern University

-COMM 1: Introduction to Communication (Undergraduate lecture; Instructor: Prof. Jeff Hancock)
+COMM 1: Introduction to Communication (Undergraduate lecture; Teaching assistant for Jeff Hancock)

-COMM 106/206: Communication Research Methods (Undergraduate/graduate seminar; Instructor: Dr. Anna Gibson)
+COMM 106/206: Communication Research Methods (Undergraduate/graduate seminar; Teaching assistant for Anna Gibson)

 Teaching Resources